Quasar-UniNA/IEEE-1855-Driver-for-QFIE/README.md

 Let us consider to have the fuzzy controller modelled by means of IEEE Std 1855 and stored in the file *controller.fml*.

-The first step is to use a XSLT processor to convert the file controller.fml in a file with exestion .py capable to run the fuzzy controller on a quantum computer.
+The first step is to use a XSLT processor to convert the file *controller.fml* in a file with exenstion .py capable of running the fuzzy controller on a quantum computer.
 Let us consider *test.py* the name of this file.
 The XSLT processor uses the XSLT file *qfie.xsl*.

-The second step is to create the environment where the file *text.py* can be run.
+The second step is to create the environment where the file *test.py* can be run.
 Firstly, it is necessary to install the module QFIE as follows:

 ```bash
 git clone https://github.com/Quasar-UniNA/QFIE.git QFIE